fhamborg/NewsMTSC/README.md

 **1. Setup the environment:**

 This step is optional if you have Python 3.7 installed already (`python --version`).
-If you don't have Pthon 3.7, we recommend using Anaconda for setting up requirements.
+If you don't have Python 3.7, we recommend using Anaconda for setting up requirements.
 If you do not have it yet, follow Anaconda's
 [installation instructions](https://docs.anaconda.com/anaconda/install/).

 To setup a Python 3.7 environment (in case you don't have one yet) you may use, for example: